hagaram/remote-magnet-link-handler/README.md

 ## Motivation:

 I wanted to be able to add magnet links to my remote qbittorrent instance on click and browser plugins just didn't work in my case.
-This is my "one evening" take on this issue.
+This is my take on this issue.

 **FEEL FREE TO MAKE IT BETTER, I WILL BE GLAD IF THIS WILL BE OF ANY USE TO SOMEONE OTHER THAN ME.**